lentilus/xk/README.md

 Note: You may need additional dependencies for running the scripts in `./scripts`.
 These are not part of the core functionality, but provide additional features.

-### Docker
-> There is an outdated image on dockerhub.
-I will update it in the future when xk runs on alpine.

 ## Usage
 > make sure you have done the installation steps